 - Call 911 immediately to report the accident.
 Remember to call 911 if you ever spot a downed power line or any other emergency, as well.

-- NEVER touch a person that is shocked!
+- NEVER touch a person who is shocked!
 It’s very likely you could get shocked, too.

 If there’s an electrical fire: